Vertexvis/vertex-cli/README.md

   $ vertex create-scene [PATH]

 OPTIONS
   -b, --basePath=basePath             [default: https://platform.vertexvis.com] Vertex API base path.
-  -h, --help                     show CLI help
-  -p, --parallelism=parallelism  [default: 20] Number of scene-items to create in parallel.
+  -h, --help                          show CLI help -p, --parallelism=parallelism       [default: 20] Number of scene-items to create in parallel.
   -v, --verbose
   --name=name                         Name of scene.
   --noFailFast                        Whether or not to fail the process immediately if any scene item creation fails.
   --suppliedId=suppliedId             SuppliedId of scene.
   --treeEnabled                       Whether or not scene trees should be enabled for this scene.
   --validate                          Whether or not to validate the creation of every scene item.
+  --experimentalSourceMetadataKeys    A list of keys to include on the scene items from the source item.
+Example `"Key One", "KEY_TWO"`

 EXAMPLE
   $ vertex create-scene --name my-scene [YOUR_PATH_TO_JSON_FILE]